AbdelrahmanAbdelhady/End-To-End-Datawarehouse-Solution/README.md

 **Extract**: I extracted data from the gravity_books transactional database.

 **Transform**: I transformed the data to fit the snowflake schema model, including normalizing dimension tables and ensuring data integrity.
 Special attention was given to handling the many-to-many relationship between authors and books during the transformation process.
+Additionally, I implemented **Slowly Changing Dimensions (SCD)** to manage changes in dimension data over time.
+Specifically:

+**Type 1 SCD**: Used for attributes where historical changes are not required (e.g., correcting typos in customer names).

+**Type 2 SCD**: Used for attributes where tracking historical changes is critical (e.g., changes in customer addresses or book prices).
+This involved creating new rows for changed data and marking old rows as inactive.

 **Load**: I loaded the transformed data into the Gravity_Books_DWH data warehouse.